vsavinkov/vsavinkov.github.io/_posts/2015-12-03-bash-energenie-control.markdown

 - bash
 ---

-If you have programmable LAN-controlled surge protector EG-PMS2-LAN then you, like me, may be disappointed by fact that it only can be controlled via (ugly) web interface.
+If you have programmable LAN-controlled surge protector Energenie EG-PMS2-LAN, then you, like me, may be disappointed by fact that it only can be controlled via (ugly) web interface.

 Here is a bash function which allow you to do that via console: